 Jacksonville Wrongful Termination Attorneys

-- Discrimination: The law prohibits employers from terminating employees based on protected characteristics such as race, gender, age, religion, disability, or sexual orientation.
-If you suspect that your termination was motivated by discriminatory reasons, you may have grounds for a wrongful termination lawsuit.
+Discrimination: Termination based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, age (40 or older), disability, or genetic information is prohibited under federal and state laws.
 Both federal laws like Title VII of the Civil Rights Act of 1964 and state laws, including the Florida Civil Rights Act, protect employees from discrimination in the workplace.

-- Violation of Public Policy: Terminating an employee for reasons that contravene public policy is unlawful.
-For instance, if you were fired for refusing to engage in illegal activities or for reporting illegal conduct within the company, you may have grounds for a wrongful termination claim.
+Violation of Public Policy: Firing an employee for reasons that contravene public policy—such as refusing to engage in illegal activities or reporting legal violations—can be grounds for a wrongful termination claim.

 Contact Cantrell Schuette, P.A. today for a free consultation to discuss your case and receive personalized legal advice tailored to your situation.
 Call us at 904-869-0992 or email coordinator@caklegal.com.
 Our team is committed to advocating for your rights and ensuring you receive fair treatment in the workplace.
 Let us help you pursue justice and the compensation you deserve.